Good News Mission

 Good News Mission (GNM; Korean: 기쁜소식선교회; RR: gi-ppeun-so-sik-sseon-gyo-hoe) is a South Korean Christian-based new religious movement founded in 1971 by pastor Ock Soo Park.
 It is one of several new religious movements in Korea referred to as Guwonpa (Salvation sect).

 History

-The first Good News church was established in 1972 by Ock Soo Park and became a mission when the missionary school was established in 1976.
+The first Good News church was established in 1972 by Ock Soo Park and became a mission when the missionary school was established in 1976, taking over the existing missionary school in place of the returning orthodox evangelical missionaries.
 In the early years, Park conducted vocation Bible schools for the youth in the nearby villages, served as a spiritual counselor at Suwon Prison, and went on witness trips to leper colonies.
 In the early 1990s, the mission sent its first missionaries to Germany and the United States.
 Missionaries sent to Kenya in the mid-1990s faced problems with religious registration as foreign groups were denied such registration unless sponsored by a native Kenyan church.
 Eventually, religious registration was granted to them.
 In the early 2000s, missionaries were dispatched to South Africa, Brazil, Czech Republic, Dominican Republic, Turkey, and Uzbekistan.

 According to the church webpage, it currently has 170 churches in South Korea and 838 international churches.

+Doctrine

+Antinomianism (Rejection of the Law)

+Good News Mission teaches that the law was abolished at the cross, and therefore, those who are saved no longer need to be bound by or feel guilty about following the law.
+As a result, they reject practices such as observing the Sabbath, tithing, fasting, early morning prayer, and even a regular prayer life, considering these to be part of the law that no longer applies to believers.
+They claim that once saved, believers are completely free from the law's requirements, citing Romans 7 as their basis.
+This antinomian doctrine is considered a clear heresy with numerous issues.
+Without the law, sin itself cannot be defined.
+Consequently, they teach that there is no need to repent even if one sins.
+This leads to a life of licentiousness, where sin is no longer regarded as sin.
+Furthermore, without the law, the pursuit of sanctification (a holy life) is rendered meaningless.
+Sanctification is based on the law; thus, if the law is abolished, sanctification is effectively abolished as well.